Germany urges Italy to open up ports to migrant rescue ships | DW | 06.07.2019

 Seehofer had earlier tweeted that Germany was ready to accept some of the rescued migrants arriving in Italy "as part of a European–solidarity solution."

-However, Salvini — who claims the rescue ships are assisting people trafficking — responded with a firm "no" to Seehofer’s request.
-He added that Germany should take action against German-flagged rescue ships and their crews.
+However, Salvini — who claims the rescue ships are assisting people trafficking — was quick to dismiss Seehofer’s request and said Germany should take action against German-flagged rescue ships and their crews.

 "The German government is asking me to open Italian ports for the ships.
 Absolutely not."